isomerpages/pmo-carbonmarketcoop/_our-article-6-cooperation/Participation Criteria for IAs/Non Compliance.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p><strong>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Project developer</strong>  <strong>fails to provide satisfactory evidence of compliance by the end of the grace period <u>more than once</u> within the span of 3 years.</strong>
+<p><strong>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project developer</strong>  <strong>fails to provide satisfactory evidence of compliance by the end of the grace period <u>more than once</u> within the span of 3 years.</strong>
 </p>
 <p></p>
-<p>Project developer may be disqualified from participation under any of
+<p>The project developer may be disqualified from participation under any
-Singapore’s IAs for a period of <u>12 to 24 months (to be determined by the Singapore Government), starting from the date of notice of the disqualification issued by the Singapore Government</u>.
+of Singapore’s IAs for a period of <u>12 to 24 months (to be determined by the Singapore Government), starting from the date of notice of the disqualification issued by the Singapore Government</u>.
 During the period of disqualification, the Singapore Government may withhold authorisations of:</p>
 <p>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All ITMOs from previously authorised